 You can contribute information to the AIA COVID-19 project database, and view all submitted projects.
 Visit the Alternative Care Sites preparedness site to learn important areas to evaluate when selecting ACSs for the care and treatment of COVID-19 or surge capacity patients.
 Explore additional resources for health care facilities >

-The four organizations below are allied to advance health care architecture.
-The AIA Academy of Architecture for Health (AAH) was founded in 1945, and each of the other three organizations was created by members of AAH to advance specific aspects of the profession.
-The leaders of all four organizations have committed to foster collaboration where it is beneficial and to improve our collective efficiency by clarifying the roles of each group to avoid duplication of services.
-Each organization remains fully independent, but members of all four groups meet regularly to continue to enrich this important alliance.
+The six organizations below are allied to advance health care architecture.
+The AIA Academy of Architecture for Health (AAH) was founded in 1945, and three of the other organizations were created by members of AAH to advance specific aspects of the profession.
+The leaders of all six organizations have committed to foster collaboration where it is beneficial and to improve our collective efficiency by clarifying the roles of each group to avoid duplication of services.
+Each organization remains fully independent, but members of all six groups meet regularly to continue to enrich this important alliance.
 We urge you to visit each organization’s website to learn more.

 AIA Academy of Architecture for Health (AAH)

 The Center for Health Design (CHD)

 AIA Conference on ArchitectureAIA Contract DocsAIAUAIA FoundationAIA StoreAIA TrustTopicA

 © 2023 AIA